newville/wxmplot/doc/index.rst

 The wxmplot package is aimed at programmers who want high quality scientific graphics for their applications that can be manipulated by the end-user.
-If you're a python programmer who is comfortable writing matplotlib / pylab scripts, or plotting interactively from IPython, this package may seem to limiting for your needs.
+If you're a python programmer who is comfortable writing matplotlib / pylab scripts or plotting interactively from IPython, this package may seem too limiting for your needs.

 .. toctree::